nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 > * `NAME` is a case-sensitive input.
 > * Additional parameters will be ignored for commands that do not need them.
 >   * For example, `deletelist abc123` will be interpreted as `deletelist`.
-> * BagPacker is limited to tracking integer values of up to 1000000:
+> * BagPacker supports the tracking of integer values up to 1000000:
 >   * for total number of items in a packing list
->   * for total quantity of any single item in a packing list
+>   * for total / packed / unpacked quantity of any single item in a packing list
->   * any tracking above this value will result in undefined outputs
+>   * any form of list tracking above 1000000 integer size is not supported and may result in undefined outputs

 ### <span style="color:#6495ED">Adding a new item:</span> `add`
 Adds a new item and its quantity to the packing list.